patobottos/ReadMe/README.md

 Frontend Developer
 ------------------

-Frontend coding bootcamp graduate, with experience in web design and development.
-Frontend React developer certification by the IT Academy (Barcelona, 2023).
+Front End coding bootcamp graduate, with experience in web design and development.
+Front End React developer certification by the IT Academy (Barcelona, 2023).
 More than 10 years of experience working on personal blogs, entrepreneurs and non-profit organizations websites using Wordpress.

 * 🌍  I'm based in Barcelona
+* ✉️  You can contact me at [patobottos\[at\]gmail.com](mailto:patobottos[at]gmail.com)
 * 🧠  I'm learning React
-* 🔭 I’m currently working on my portfolio
-* 👯 I’m looking to collaborate on React
-* 💬 Ask me about Anything!
-* 📫 You can contact me at: [patobottos\[at\]gmail.com](mailto:patobottos[at]gmail.com)
-* 😄 Pronouns: He/him

 ### Skills